xtensor-stack/xtensor/docs/source/container.rst

 ------------------------

 In some cases, an expression should not be directly assigned to a container.
 Instead, it has to be assigned to a temporary variable before being copied into the destination container.
-This occurs when the destination container is involved in the expression and has to be resized.
+A typical case where this happens is when the destination container is involved in the expression and has to be resized.
 This phenomenon is known as *aliasing*.

 To prevent this, `xtensor` assigns the expression to a temporary variable before copying it.
 In the case of ``xarray``, this results in an extra dynamic memory allocation and copy.